thirumurthis/Learnings/K8s/kustomize/kustomize_custom_pulgin_krm_function.md

             - containerPort: 80
 ```

-- The Go code uses kustomize `kyaml` framework in Go to read the Yaml file
+### Go project setup

-- To setup the Go code from scratch, create a folder and issue `go mod init` command
+- To initialize Go workspace from scratch, create a folder and issue `go mod init` command.
+This will create `go.mod` and `go.sum` files.
-- I created a folder named project and created a folder called source under it, then issued below command
+- In below example I created a folder named `project` and the source code under folder named `source`.

 ```
-# from the project direcrory
+# from the project directory issued below command
+# for my project structure
 > go mod init source
 > go mod tiny
 ```

-- In order to write testing and use yaml package, I issued below command
+- For developing test case installed testing and yaml package, for which issued below command

 ```
 # from the project directory
 > go get gopkg.in/yaml.v3